cloudera-cemea/CDE_vHoL/README.md

 This additional step just before the "validate" job should allow the complete pipeline to finish successfully!

-> **Infobox: Submit CDW queries from CDE Airflow Jobs**
+> [!NOTE] Submit CDW queries from CDE Airflow Jobs
 > * You can leverage CDE Airflow not only to orchestrate CDE internal Jobs, but any jobs running on CDP (and beyond).
 > * The pre-built Cloudera-supported Operators for CDE and CDW are also published here: https://github.com/cloudera/cloudera-airflow-plugins

-0. Create a Workload Password for your CDP User.
+1. Create a Workload Password for your CDP User.

 <img src="img/readme/cde_cli_0.png" alt="image" width="600"/><br>
 <img src="img/readme/cde_cli_1.png" alt="image" width="600"/><br>